IlayGo97/BasicEngine/readme.txt

+Assignment 1 explanation:
+In order to create the 3 textures we worked on game.cpp Game::init function for each texture we added a function which creates the data array and adds it with AddTexture.
+To display the textures we added 4 plane shapes and set each texture to a different shape in Game::init.
+We also added in scene.cpp at Scene::Draw a switch case which assigns each shape a different viewport according to the assignment instructions.

 Basic 3D graphics engine - based on the Opengl series of TheCherno

 Initialization:
 0. Make sure you download GLFW version suitable to your compiler.